successfuly deflated bicycle rear tire

 Presta valves are lightweight and thin.
 They are an easy choice for high-end road bikers as they usually do not get clogged with dirt, and air pressure can easily be adjusted.
 They can easily be deflated by pressing down the top ring.
 The issue with these valves is that the shaft is prone to breaking, and the core pin and nut may break while the tire is inflated.

 Woods valves, also known as English valves, are more commonly used in Asian countries and only used in bikes.
-Wood valves are cheap to buy and have a sturdy valve stem.
+Wood valves are cheap to buy and have sturdy valve stem.
 Being the same size as a Schrader valve, they can be used interchangeably.
 However, they come in two pieces, so removing the top makes air get out at an uncontrollable rate.

 How To Deflate A Bike Tire?